steeletyphoon/fundamentals-1/hello/03/README.md

 ![Operator](operator.jpg)

-Or if you prefer, the Matrix version, Tank.
+Or if you prefer, the Matrix version, Tank the operator.

 ![Tank Operator](tank.jpg)